Properties of Inequalities

 The symbol "points at" the smaller value

 Inequalities have properties ... all with special names!

 Note: the values a, b and c we use below are Real Numbers.

-When you link up inequalities in order, you can "jump over" the middle inequality.
+When we link up inequalities in order, we can "jump over" the middle inequality.

 If a < b and b < c, then a < c